solidjs/solid-router/README.md

 ### `<A>`

-Like the `<a>` tag but supports relative paths and active class styling (requires client side JavaScript).
+Like the `<a>` tag but supports automatic apply of base path + relative paths and active class styling (requires client side JavaScript).

 The `<A>` tag has an `active` class if its href matches the current location, and `inactive` otherwise. **Note:** By default matching includes locations that are descendents (eg. href `/users` matches locations `/users` and `/users/123`), use the boolean `end` prop to prevent matching these.
 This is particularly useful for links to the root route `/` which would match everything.